WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - There is **unlimited** storage **with a maximum file size of 5 TB**

 - **S3 IS NOT A GLOBAL SERVICE**.
 It has a universal namespace but the **data stays in the region you created the bucket in (unless you specified CRR**.

+  - The global namespace (enforcing name uniqueness) is what makes the "global API endpoints" work (remember that you can access S3 via the regional and _global_ endpoint).

 - By **default** uploaded objects **are NOT public**.
 You have to set them as public manually